 The source said they believed that Facio’s retirement and the issues in housing and facilities were correlated.

-The University Times reached out to housing and Facio for a comment but have yet to receive a response despite multiple emails.
+The University Times reached out to housing and Facio for a comment but did not reach him, despite multiple emails.
 Cal State LA’s Public Affairs Department has also yet to give a statement regarding the matter despite multiple emails.

 Solutions to these concerns are still up in the air as students, residents and staff await for a response from the university.